 A222 between the A20 and A21 at Chislehurst railway bridge.

-Turn into Station Road/Old Hill then turn right again to Caveside Close
+Turn into Station Road/Old Hill then turn right again into Caveside Close.

-Close to Chislehurst station, 10min. walk, with signgposts to cave.
+Close to Chislehurst station, 10min. walk, with signposts to cave.

 All year Wed-Sun 10-16, tour every hour on the hour.

 During school holidays daily 10-16.